Skip to contents

 Methodology

-This function monetize health impacts valuating them and applying discounting (Frederick et al. 2002; Harvey 1986; Mazur 1987) and/or inflation (Brealey et al. 2023) .
+This function monetize health impacts valuating them and applying discounting (Frederick et al. 2002) and considering inflation (Brealey et al. 2023) .

 One of the following three discount shapes can be selected: